GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 Probabilities for layers in the Ecosystem Model (Mangroves, Saltmarsh and Saltflat) are masked below 20% probability to remove very low confidence pixels and noise from the dataset to improve interpretability.

 The Saltflat ecosystem has been excluded from the classification product layer, though the probability layer generated for this ecosystem as part of the Ecosystem Model has been provided.
-Reasoning and further discussion on this decision can be found in the Saltflats [Caveats](./?tab=quality) section.
+Reasoning and further discussion on this decision can be found in the [Caveats and Limitations](./?tab=quality/saltflat-mapping) section.

-Further information on how these Probability layers can be individually interpreted and used to aid in interpretation of the classified ecosystem map, including for mixed or transitional classes, can be found in the [Caveats]((./?tab=quality)).
+Further information on how these Probability layers can be individually interpreted and used to aid in interpretation of the classified ecosystem map, including for mixed or transitional classes, can be found in the [Caveats and Limitations]((./?tab=quality/interpretation-of-probability-layers-and-implications-for-change-applications)).

 :::{figure} /_files/dea-coastalecosystems/probabilities_Bermagui_2021.png

 **Figure 2** Bermagui, NSW.
-DEA Coastal Ecosystem Map probability layers.
+DEA Coastal Ecosystems probability layers.

 :::